Apple TV vs Roku vs Smart TV

 If you have done any streaming recently you have probably used an AppleTV, a Roku or the smart features on a streaming enabled TV.
-If you have ever wondered what the other options offer, we will quickly cover the basic advantages and disadvantages of each.
+If you have ever wondered what the other options offer, we will quickly cover the basic advantages and disadvantages of each, so you can find the best streaming device for you!

-If you are already in the Apple ecosystem the Apple TV offers a lot of advantages.
+If you are already in the Apple ecosystem the Apple TV offers a lot of advantages as a media streamer.
 Airplay, or the ability to wirelessly display the contents of your iPhone, iPad or iMac is chief among them.
-For a small business owner on a limited budget an Apple TV is an easy way to display information on a large screen for impromptu business meetings.
-While not a commercial solution, it does work well for an investment of no more than $150.
+For a small business owner on a limited budget an Apple TV is an easy way to display information on a large screen for impromptu business meetings or huddle groups.
+While not a commercial solution, it does work well for an investment of around $150.

 Another advantage of the Apple TV is the ability to link to your existing Apple accounts to the Apple TV.
 Purchase movies, music, etc. and easily have them available across your Apple devices.